Robotics Academy Certified Training for VEX V5 (On-site)

-In this 5-day face-to-face teacher training, you will work with the world leaders in robotics education to learn how to teach programming and STEM using the VEX EDR V5 robotics kit.
+In this 5-day face-to-face teacher training, you will work with the world leaders in robotics education to learn how to teach programming and STEM using the VEX V5 robotics kit.

 Tuition includes lunch, access to CS2N, computers, robot kits, and Carnegie Mellon Robotics Academy Training Materials.
 You can earn Continuing Education Hours (ACT for PA residents) and a Carnegie Mellon Robotics Academy Certification by completing various assignments throughout the course and passing an exam.